SegaraRai/fraci/README.md

 This approach is particularly effective in scenarios with many concurrent users modifying the same ordered list.

+### Trade-offs of Skipping Indices

+While randomly skipping indices reduces conflicts in concurrent environments, it does come with a trade-off:

+- In environments where collisions rarely occur, skipping indices causes the number of digits in the indices to increase faster than necessary
+- This is because the second and subsequent indices in a sequence always have more digits than the first index
+- As a result, index space is consumed approximately twice as quickly when skipping is used
+- However, in high-concurrency environments where collisions are common, this disadvantage is minimal since you would need to use the longer indices anyway after the first collision

+Consider your specific use case when deciding whether to implement random index skipping.

 ## Troubleshooting

 ### Index Conflicts